Today sees the first of a three-part series of posts on Fire Safety tips in the Workplace. We hope you find them useful for your business.

-In my experience by following these 5 points it has helped us keep our business and employees safe but I must stress that we review our own plan on a regular basis.
+In my experience, following these 5 points has helped us keep our business and employees safe but I must stress that we review our own plan on a regular basis.
 Our plan relates to an office environment and if you are in the manufacturing or industrial sectors there may be additional steps you need to take.
 I am happy though to share this as a starting point.
-Either way I would strongly recommend prior to implementation of your own plan that you contact your local authority regarding regulatory changes and also check with Government guidelines which can be found here – https://www.gov.uk/workplace-fire-safety-your-responsibilities/who-is-responsible
+Either way, I would strongly recommend prior to implementation of your own plan that you contact your local authority regarding regulatory changes and also check with Government guidelines which can be found here – https://www.gov.uk/workplace-fire-safety-your-responsibilities/who-is-responsible.

 I hope you find this useful and please feel free to let me know if there are any ways you think I can improve on this to help others.

 Carry out regular fire-risk assessments | Fire Safety Tips

 The main aim of a fire-risk assessment is to identify the key fire hazards within the business and establish who (if anyone) is particularly at risk.
 You must take into account permanent and temporary staff as well as customers, suppliers or volunteers that may come on-site.
 In short, anyone that enters the premises.